grafana/agent/docs/sources/flow/reference/components/loki.process.md

 applied to each log entry in order of their appearance in the configuration file.
-All stages within a `loki.process` block have access to the log entry's label set, the log line, the log timestamp, as well as a shared map of 'extracted' values; this allows results of one stage to be used in a subsequent one.
+All stages within a `loki.process` block have access to the log entry's label set, the log line, the log timestamp, as well as a shared map of 'extracted' values so that the results of one stage can be used in a subsequent one.

 Multiple `loki.process` components can be specified by giving them